wee-snufkin/training-material/topics/fair/tutorials/med-chem-data-management/tutorial.md

 # Principles of medicinal chemistry research

 ## Drug-likeness
 There are many factors that medicinal chemists take into account while designing new drugs.
 It is essential to estimate the properties of the molecule before syntesisng it in the lab, so the structures of drug candidates are usually compared to the existing drugs by so-called drug-likeness.
-This includes intrinsic properties of a compound that will lead to favourable ADME (absorption, distribution, metabolism and excretion) characteristics.
+This includes intrinsic properties of a compound that will lead to favourable ADMET (**A**bsorption, **D**istribution, **M**etabolism, **E**xcretion, **T**oxicity) characteristics.
 Below are some properties usually assessed:
 - Lipophilicity
 - Size
 - Polarity